wp-plugins/email-newsletter/readme.txt

 New export email address option added (Fixed all security issue) Tested up to 3.5

+= 13.1 =

+Small typo error fixed on the search alphabet.
+Now we can search the emails starting with M, N, O

 == Upgrade Notice ==

 = 1.0 =